Rhubarb Companion Plants (and Bad Companion Plant for Rhubarb)

 Alliums

 Plants in the Allium family make a great rhubarb companion plant.
-Alliums are one of our favorite companion plants in general and they help to act as a natural deterrent, keeping bothersome pests like aphids, whiteflies, and weevils at bay, and even discouraging slugs from causing damage.
+Alliums are one of our favorite companion plants in general and they help to act as a natural deterrent, keeping bothersome pests like aphids, whiteflies, and weevils at bay, and even discouraging slugs.
 Alliums can even help protect agains larger animals like rodents.

 We grow chives and other alliums throughout the garden as a companion plant for rhubarb and other crops.